Balance Roll-On

 Authentic essential oils are labour-intensive to produce and in high demand, which means they come at a real cost.
 We believe your well-being deserves nothing less than products that are effective, honest, and truly safe to use.

-Though essential oils can be used at this stage, it needs to be specially formulated and certain oils are a big No No. So as a general rule, we would recommend you to stay away from aromatherapeutic products [Unless guided by a professional]
+Though essential oils can be used at this stage, it needs to be specially formulated and certain oils are a big No No. So as a general rule, we would recommend you to stay away from aromatherapeutic products [unless guided by a professional].

 The reasons are -